Boab Health Services’ Mental Health Program services communities in the Kimberley region

 Grow Strong Live Strong Service (Aboriginal and Torres Strait Islanders Suicide Prevention Program)

 This program is aimed at Aboriginal or Torres Strait Islanders who are experiencing suicidal ideation or self harm but are non-acute.
 Clients that would benefit from priority access to psychological interventions to help keep them safe and work towards resolving their distress.
 The referral pathway is the same as for the counselling service.
-We aim to make contact with client within 48 hours and deliver the first face to face session within two weeks.
+We aim to make contact with clients within 48 hours and deliver the first face to face session within two weeks.
 Clients accessing this service are also able to receive out of hours support from the ATAPS out of Hours Suicide Support Line on 1800 859 585.

 Client not suitable for the program are –